sebastian-software/effective-color/readme.md

 [npm-downloads-img]: https://badgen.net/npm/dm/@effective/color
 [npm-version-img]: https://badgen.net/npm/v/@effective/color

-This [npm package](https://www.npmjs.com/package/@effective/color) is a TypeScript library designed for developers and designers to create sophisticated color palettes, similar to those seen in Tailwind CSS or Material Design systems.
-Unlike simpler tools that adjust colors by adding white or black or merely tweaking brightness and chroma, this library utilizes a scientifically based approach for color differentiation (CIEDE94).
+This [npm package](https://www.npmjs.com/package/@effective/color) is a TypeScript library designed for developers and designers to create sophisticated color palettes, similar to those seen in _Tailwind CSS_ or _Material Design_ systems.
+Unlike simpler tools that adjust colors by adding white or black or merely tweaking brightness and chroma, this library utilizes a scientifically based approach for color differentiation (_CIEDE94_).

+This library is based on the wonderful [Culori] library:

+> Culori is a JavaScript color library that supports the conversion and manipulation of all formats defined in the CSS Colors Level 4 specification, plus additional color spaces.
+It handles color differences, interpolation, gradients, blend modes and much more.

 ## Features